-28 The DC Council will vote on the proposed budget in May and June 2016 participants connect to workforce opportunities; and are a key driver in the District's efforts to better coordinate services for these individuals.
+&lt;sup>28 The DC Council will vote on the proposed budget in May and June 2016

-29 TANF Comprehensive Assessment (TCA) Data, self-reported assessment administered by the Department of Human Services as part of the eligibility process to receive TANF.
+&lt;sup>29 TANF Comprehensive Assessment (TCA) Data, self-reported assessment administered by the Department of Human Services as part of the eligibility process to receive TANF.
 FSET participants are now also assessed using the same TCA tool.

 An estimated 39,000 low-income District households received Supplemental Nutrition Assistance Program (SNAP) assistance in 2014, and these individuals also face unique workforce challenges.
-Though a majority of these households had at least one working family member, 31.4% of these households had no family member that had been employed in the past 12 months-compared to 9.2% among the households not receiving food stamp assistance.30 DHS also administers SNAP, and inter-agency coordination efforts will also help us better serve this population.
+Though a majority of these households had at least one working family member, 31.4% of these households had no family member that had been employed in the past 12 months-compared to 9.2% among the households not receiving food stamp assistance.
+DHS also administers SNAP, and inter-agency coordination efforts will also help us better serve this population.